 Each spring, the CMC and center co-organize a career panel featuring alumni throughout the social enterprise sector.
 Both alumni and current students are invited to attend and learn about varying career paths and opportunities, ask questions, and network with like-minded individuals.

-The center organizes one-to-two career workshops each academic year.
-Career workshops serve as a resource for students and alumni interested in navigating the career search in the social enterprise sector, covering topics like mapping a social impact career, career transition to the social enterprise sector, aligning career and skillset with passion and social impact, building a career strategy, and how to use social media—LinkedIn, Twitter—to identify career opportunities.
+The center organizes one to two career workshops each academic year.
+Career workshops serve as a resource for students and alumni interested in navigating the career search in the social enterprise sector, covering topics like mapping a social impact career, transitioning to the social enterprise sector, aligning career and skillset with passion and social impact, building a career strategy, and how to use social media — LinkedIn, Twitter — to identify career opportunities.

 Company Career Presentations